 - an independent with experience in public appointments; and

 - one other member, drawn from those suitable candidates outlined in the PSA guidance.

 - 6.10.
 Recommendations must be made taking into account a member's or Chair's annual review forms, and the Council skills profile.

 - 6.11.
 At the end of the assessment process, the Panel should complete a reappointment recommendation form in respect of each member/Chair.

 - 6.12.
-On completion of the process, the independent assessor should complete a validation report to confirm whether, in their view, the process complies with the four principles of good appointments.
+On completion of the process, the independent panel member should complete a validation report to confirm whether, in their view, the process complies with the four principles of good appointments.

 - 6.13.
-The Secretary to Council should complete an end of stage assessment in respect of the reappointment process.
+The Secretary to Council Director of Council and Committee Services should complete an end of stage assessment in respect of the reappointment process.

 - 6.14.
-On receipt of the independent assessor's report, the Secretary to The Council will submit a "Notice of intent to recommend reappointment" to the PSA, consisting of:
+On receipt of the independent panel member's report, the Secretary to The Council will submit a "Notice of intent to recommend reappointment" to the PSA, consisting of:

 - Rationale for reappointment;

 - Eligibility and willingness;

 - basis of recommendation;

 - end stage assessment reports;

 - details of third party feedback;

 - details of complaints;

 - conflicts of interest arising as part of the process

 - Compliance with legislation;

-- independent assessor's report;
+- independent panel member's report;

 - recommendation for term of appointment.